deciduously/hunt-the-wumpus/post.md

 With all this danger lurking around every corner, we should give the player a few warnings as they're stepping around.

 Let's add another method to `Model` to sniff around our surroundings.
-If any of our adjacent rooms has a hazard, we'll alert the player with a spooky message:
+If any of our adjacent rooms has a hazard, we'll alert the player with a spooky message.
+Add this to the `impl Model` block:

 ```rust
 fn warning_messages(&mut self) {